mattjw/docker-images/circleci-python-java8/README.md

 - intended for use in CircleCI pipelines
 - to build Python projects
 - using the Poetry packager
-- with a Java 8 (1.8) runtime environment
+- with access to a Java 8 (1.8) runtime environment

-## Auth to publish to Github
+## Publish to Github packages

 - Create/retrieve a Github personal access token
   [via the Github website](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line#creating-a-token).
-At a minimum, it will need the `write:packages` and `read:packages` permissions.
+At a minimum, the token will need the `write:packages` and `read:packages` permissions.
 - Execute the publish script with the env var set:
   ```bash
   export GITHUB_TOKEN=xyz